State profile · NC · CMS + NAIC

 The verdict

-Marketplace insurers in North Carolina deny 19.7% of claims — near the 21% national average, the 15th-highest of 31 states, and drivers pay an average $925 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in North Carolina deny 20.5% of claims - near the 20% national average, the 12th-highest of 30 states, and drivers pay an average $925 a year for auto cover, less than the $1191 national average (the 44th-most-expensive of 51 states).

 avg claims denied